rlangc/rlangc/Technical Writing/AutoCAD User Guide.md

 1:500	Site plans, large-scale maps.

 💡 Tip: Use Z > SCALE to set custom scales manually.

-8.5 Customizing Title Blocks and Borders
+<h3>8.5 Customizing Title Blocks and Borders</h3>

 A title block provides essential project details like drawing title, author, date, and scale.

 Adding a Title Block

-    Create a rectangle matching the sheet size.
+- Create a rectangle matching the sheet size
-    Add text (MTEXT) for project details.
+- Add text (MTEXT) for project details
-    Use lines and boxes for neat organization.
+- Use lines and boxes for neat organization
-    Convert to a block (BLOCK) for reuse.
+- Convert to a block (BLOCK) for reuse

 💡 Tip: Use ATTDEF (Attribute Definition) to create editable fields for automated text entry.

-8.6 Printing and Plotting (PLOT)
+<h3>8.6 Printing and Plotting (PLOT)</h3>

 Steps to Print a Drawing

-    Type PLOT > Press Enter.
+- Type PLOT > Press Enter
-    Select a printer/plotter (or DWG to PDF for digital output).
+- Select a printer/plotter (or DWG to PDF for digital output)
-    Choose Paper Size (A4, A3, A2, etc.).
+- Choose Paper Size (A4, A3, A2, etc.)
-    Under Plot Area, select Layout or Window to define the printable region.
+- Under Plot Area, select Layout or Window to define the printable region
-    Set Plot Scale (Ensure it matches viewport scale).
+- Set Plot Scale (Ensure it matches viewport scale)
-    Choose Plot Style (monochrome for black-and-white prints).
+- Choose Plot Style (monochrome for black-and-white prints)
-    Click Preview > Click Plot to print.
+- Click Preview > Click Plot to print

 💡 Tip: Use PUBLISH for batch printing multiple layouts.

-8.7 Using Plot Styles (CTB and STB)
+<h3>8.7 Using Plot Styles (CTB and STB)</h3>

+TABLE
 Plot Styles control line thickness, colors, and styles for printing.
 Plot Style Type	Purpose
 CTB (Color-Dependent Table)	Controls print appearance based on color.
 STB (Style-Based Table)	Assigns custom styles regardless of color.

 💡 Tip: Use PAGESETUP to save reusable print settings.
-8.8 Practice Exercise

-    Set up a layout for printing:
-        Use A3 size in Paper Space.
-        Add a title block and scale viewport to 1:50.

-    Create multiple viewports:
-        One top view (1:100).
-        One section view (1:50).

-    Print the layout:
-        Save as PDF using PLOT.
-        Use monochrome style for black-and-white printing.

 <h2>Section 9: Customization and Automation</h2>